 Relief and Support for Parents and Caregivers of Young Children with Eczema

-Let’s begin with what is most important - if you are a parent or caregiver to a little one with any degree of eczema, I salute you.
-I recognize your sleepless nights, your anxiety, your devastating hurt at seeing your baby tear at her own skin.
-And while that won’t offer you any comfort, I hope you know that you are not alone and that there are resources and communities that can help.
+Let’s begin with what is most important - if you are a parent or caregiver to a little one with any degree of eczema, we salute you.
+We recognize your sleepless nights, your anxiety and your devastating hurt at seeing your baby in distress.
+And while that won’t offer you any comfort, we hope you know that you are not alone and that there are resources and communities that can help.

 We’ve all seen the statistics.
 Infant atopic dermatitis, more commonly known as “baby eczema” is typically an inherited chronic skin condition that affects somewhere between 10-20% of children in the United States.
 The symptoms usually start somewhere between 2 and 4 months of age and can continue well into adulthood.
 However, statistically speaking the majority of cases clear by age 4.

 While the chances of outgrowing this condition are high, it’s important to view the road to recovery through a short-term lens, rather than a long-term one.
-The days are long, the nights are longer and there are no shortcuts or shortage of scars to be gained along the way.
+The days are long, the nights are longer and there are no shortcuts.
 Remember that you are not just raising an infant or a toddler in the midst of all the madness that comes with taking care of a young, developing individual.
-You’re doing so in extremely harsh circumstances: your eyes can never wander away from your baby while she’s awake; you likely have a significant skin management routine; your child is likely on a restricted diet with high potential for scary allergies; you have managed the art of bandaging wounds and administering medications; you have likely overstretched yourself financially to cover the cost of endless treatments; and let’s not forget that you are doing all of this with little to no sleep and without a significant support system.
-Let me reiterate, you are my hero
+You’re doing so in extremely harsh circumstances: your eyes can rarely wander away from your baby while she’s awake; you likely have a daunting skin management routine; your child is likely on a restricted diet with a high potential for scary allergies; you have likely overstretched yourself financially to cover the cost of endless treatments; and let’s not forget that you are doing all of this with little to no sleep and without a significant support system.
+Let us reiterate, you are our hero.

 What is often overlooked in scenarios like yours is that you as the parent are undergoing overwhelming amounts of stress on a consistent basis over a long period of time and the effects of this stress are cumulative, significant and largely ignored.
 A recent study published in Archives of Disease in Childhood concluded that “moderate to severe childhood eczema should be regarded as a significant illness in which maternal stress is equivalent to that associated with the care of children with severe developmental and physical problems.”
 Does that resonate with you?
 My hope is that this gives you or a loved one a better perspective on this experience.